-Active Server Pages (ASP) is now dubbed 'Classic ASP' and if you see this term in the book, we will be using it to describe any ASP that isn't ASP.NET.
+Active Server Pages (ASP) is now dubbed 'Classic ASP', and if you see this term in the book, we will be using it to describe any ASP that isn't ASP.NET.
 ASP commonly relied on either of the JavaScript or VBScript scripting languages (although it was also possible to use any scripting language installed on Windows, such as PerlScript) to create dynamic web pages.
-ASP is a module (the asp.dll file) that you attach to your web server, and it then processes the JavaScript/VBScript on the web server and turns it into HTML, before sending it into the server, rather than doing it on the browser.
+ASP is a module (the asp.dll file) that you attach to your web server, and which then processes the JavaScript/VBScript on the web server, producing HTML, which is then sent, via the server, to the client.
+Processing is thus all done on the server, rather than the browser.